ansible/ansible/docs/docsite/rst/playbook_guide/playbooks_reuse_roles.rst

         * If a type is ``list``, ``elements`` should be specified.
         * Ensure that the default value in the docs matches the default value in the code.
 The actual default for the role variable will always come from ``defaults/main.yml``.
-        * The default field must not be listed as part of the description, unless it requires additional information or conditions.
+        * The default field should not be listed as part of the description, unless it requires additional information or conditions.
-        * If the option's type is boolean, you should use `true/false` for defaults if you want to be compatible with `ansible-lint`.
+        * If the option's type is boolean, you should use ``true``/``false`` for defaults if you want to be compatible with `ansible-lint`.
         * The options in options is recursive, so it has the same structure.

 Sample specification